International Institute for Religious Freedom

 Violent Incidents Database

-The Violent Incidents Database (VID) is a service of the IIRF to collect, record and analyze violent incidents concerning violations of religious freedom.
-It is currently being updated for Nigeria, India and Latin America (more countries to follow).
+The Violent Incidents Database (VID) is a service of the International Institute for Religious Freedom to collect, record and analyze violent incidents concerning violations of religious freedom in all continents around the world.

 Global Religious Freedom Data Spectrum